neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 ### .udf File

-The `.udf` file contains additional C++ code which is typically used for setting initial conditions, postprocessing, and adding custom physics kernels (not used in this tutorial).
+The `.udf` file contains additional C++ code which is typically used for setting initial conditions and postprocessing.
 This file at a minimum must contain 3 functions (they can be empty):

 - `UDF_LoadKernels` will load any user-defined physics kernels